 The Pentecostal Church of New Zealand merged with the British-based Elim Church in 1952.
 In 2016 there were 36 Elim churches throughout New Zealand.
 Former members of more traditional Christian churches such as Anglicans and Presbyterians, and immigrants from the Pacific Islands, further swelled the numbers of New Zealand Pentecostalists.
 By 2016 there were almost 80 churches in the New Life group of Pentecostal churches.

-Evangelist A. H. Dallimore arrived in New Zealand in 1927 and held giant healing services in the Auckland Town Hall, accompanied by a large orchestra.
-His ‘Revival Fire’ meetings, at which farm animals as well as people were reportedly cured of serious ailments, attracted widespread scepticism as well as support and he was banned from using the town hall.
-However his meetings continued elsewhere for several decades.
+Evangelist A. H. Dallimore arrived in New Zealand in 1927 and held giant healing services in the Auckland Town Hall, supported by a large orchestra.
+His ‘Revival Fire’ meetings, at which farm animals as well as people were reportedly cured of serious ailments, attracted widespread scepticism as well as support, and he was banned from using the town hall.
+His meetings continued in other venues for several decades.